apollographql/specs-core/core.spec.md

   - If {assignments}`[`{element}`]` is {null}, **Return** {true}
   - Else, **Return** {false}

-Note: Later versions of this specification may add other ways to affect the behavior of this algorithm, but those mechanisms will only be enabled if you reference those hypothetical versions of this spec.
+Note: Later versions of this specification may add other ways to affect the behavior of this algorithm, but those mechanisms will only be enabled if you reference those hypothetical versions of this specification.